derDennis99/ASM2COBOL/README.md

 FUNC: The function to be tested (e.g., OI for Or Immediate, NI for And Immediate).
 Subprogram-Specific Fields: Additional fields required for the subprogram being tested.
 These fields can vary depending on the subprogram.

+### TSTJCL
+The JCL script, named TSTJCL, is used to compile and run the TSTPRG program and its subprograms.
+The script is designed to run on an IBM test system.

 ## Authors

 Contributors names and contact info